starryexpanse/Reference-Browser/readme.markdown

 # Creating the database.

 1. Put the extracted game data in the protected/DVD folder.
 2. Run `make`.
-If you don't have make installed then `./makedb.py`.
+If you don't have make installed then `./makedb.py` or `python3 makedb.py`.

 This takes a while (> 10 minutes on most systems), mostly because the movie transcoding process is CPU intensive.
-When finished the database ("riven.sqlite") will exist, as well as many new images in the protected folder.
+When finished the database ("riven.sqlite") will exist as well as many new images in the protected folder.
 To delete these newly created images just:

     make cleanall